niklasp/ink-docs/versioned_docs/version-v6/technical-background/how-it-works.md

 ---
-title: How it Works – Substrate
+title: Polkadot SDK
 hide_title: true
 slug: /how-it-works
 ---

 ![Substrate Title Picture](/img/title/substrate.svg)

-# How it Works – Substrate
+# Polkadot SDK

 ink! is a programming language for smart contracts; blockchains built with [the Substrate framework](http://substrate.io) can choose from a number of smart contract languages which one(s) they want to support.